mateopineda/DataEngineerBCOL/README.md

 search for different alternatives in transportation on those zones, having as a main purpose, reduce the traffic on NY city

+# Questions
+¿Is the high vehicular traffic of NY product of a lack in mobility alternatives on specific parts of the city?
+¿How much time and money on average people are investing to travel between those critical points?

+# Scalability in case of 100x
+As we are working only in a subset of 33% original dataset, expecting a 100x additional data in the original one means we have different data sources like Mobile, Web, Databases and IoT, in that case use Cloud Pub/Sub and for filter, clean and transform use Cloud DataFlow storing finally in BigQuery, all fulled management by GCP

+# Running data pipelines daily at 7am
+I suggest to connect Cloud Run to our data pipeline giving the required schedule of 7am

+# Database concurrency for more than 100 persons
+In case of extensive activities by many users at same time, will be a better approach use distributed databases with certain independence and capable to implement solutions with parallelism